Great Depression: Overview

+The economic picture at the beginning of the crisis

-After the Wall Street Crash of 1929, where the Dow Jones Industrial Average dropped from 381 to 198 over the course of two months, optimism persisted for some time.
+After the Wall Street crash of 1929, when the Dow Jones Industrial Average dropped from 381 to 198 over the course of two months, optimism persisted for some time.
 The stock market rose in early 1930, with the Dow returning to 294 (pre-depression levels) in April 1930, before steadily declining for years, to a low of 41 in 1932.

 At the beginning, governments and businesses spent more in the first half of 1930 than in the corresponding period of the previous year.
 On the other hand, consumers, many of whom suffered severe losses in the stock market the previous year, cut expenditures by 10%.
 In addition, beginning in the mid-1930s, a severe drought ravaged the agricultural heartland of the U.S.

 Interest rates dropped to low levels by mid-1930, but expected deflation and the continuing reluctance of people to borrow meant that consumer spending and investment remained low.
 By May 1930, automobile sales declined to below the levels of 1928.
 Prices, in general, began to decline, although wages held steady in 1930.
 Then a deflationary spiral started in 1931.
 Farmers faced a worse outlook; declining crop prices and a Great Plains drought crippled their economic outlook.
 At its peak, the Great Depression saw nearly 10% of all Great Plains farms change hands despite federal assistance.

-The decline in the U.S. economy was the factor that pulled down most other countries at first; then, internal weaknesses or strengths in each country made conditions worse or better.
+Beyond the United States

+At first, the decline in the U.S. economy was the factor that triggered economic downturns in most other countries due to a decline in trade, capital movement, and global business confidence.
+Then, internal weaknesses or strengths in each country made conditions worse or better.
+For example, the U.K. economy, which experienced an economic downturn throughout most of the late 1920s, was less severely impacted by the shock of the depression than the U.S. By contrast, the German economy saw a similar decline in industrial output as that observed in the U.S. Some economic historians attribute the differences in the rates of recovery and relative severity of the economic decline to whether particular countries had been able to effectively devaluate their currencies or not.
+This is supported by the contrast in how the crisis progressed in, e.g., Britain, Argentina and Brazil, all of which devalued their currencies early and returned to normal patterns of growth relatively rapidly and countries which stuck to the gold standard, such as France or Belgium.

 Frantic attempts by individual countries to shore up their economies through protectionist policies – such as the 1930 U.S. Smoot–Hawley Tariff Act and retaliatory tariffs in other countries – exacerbated the collapse in global trade, contributing to the depression.
 By 1933, the economic decline pushed world trade to one third of its level compared to four years earlier.